willoma/gomplements/README.md

 }
 ```

-Please note the _Gomplements_ classes and styles do not work on traditional `gomponents.Node` elements, only on `e.Element`.
+Please note the _Gomplements_ classes and styles do not work on traditional `gomponents.Node` elements, only on _Gomplements_' `Element`.

 ## Parent modifier